Darryl Bynes Facing Murder Charges For Allegedly Killing Teenager Who Mistakenly Knocked On His Door

 “He pleaded for his life.
 He was like, ‘Hold on, I am sorry, I am sorry’ and the dude shot him.”

-Banks was pronounced dead at the scene, with a gunshot would to his neck.
+Banks was pronounced dead at the scene, with a gunshot wound to his neck.
 Bynes was arrested without incident and taken downtown.
 He has been charged with murder.

 Bynes allegedly told authorities that he acted in self-defense.
-His family says that he is not a murder, but a loving and protective father who has been through a lot lately and was just trying to do right by his family.
+His family says that he is not a murderer, but a loving and protective father who has been through a lot lately and was just trying to do right by his family.

 “He is an innocent father.
 He has five kids.
 He was protecting his family.
 His truck was stolen earlier this week, right now, he’s just trying to protect his family.”